Fearless (Taylor Swift album)

-After the release of Fearless, Swift embarked on the Fearless Tour, which ran from April 2009 to July 2010.
-Five songs were released as singles, including three US Billboard Hot 100 top-ten entries: "Love Story", "You Belong with Me", and "Fearless".
-"Love Story" and "You Belong with Me" were successful on both country and pop radio.
-The album spent eleven weeks atop the U.S. Billboard 200 and was certified Diamond by the Recording Industry Association of America.
-It peaked in the top five of albums charts and received multi-platinum certifications in Australia, Canada, New Zealand, and the U.K., and has sold twelve million copies worldwide by April 2021.
+To promote the album, Swift embarked on the Fearless Tour from April 2009 to July 2010, and five songs were released as singles.
+The songs "Love Story" and "You Belong with Me" were commercially successful on both country and pop radio.
+In the United States, Fearless spent 11 weeks atop the Billboard 200 and was certified 11-times platinum by the Recording Industry Association of America.
+The album received multi-platinum certifications in Australia, Canada, New Zealand, and the United Kingdom, and it has sold 12 million copies worldwide.